 Lights at Lafarge Video

-Check out the following video to see what you can expect at the event in 2023/2024 and in future years.
+Check out the following video to see what you can expect at the event in future years.
 The video is of scenes from 2019.
-The event looks very similar each year, although each season there are slight changes with new things added and displays switched around.
+Lights at Lafarge looks very similar each year, although each season there are slight changes with new things added and displays switched around.

 The video begins outside the Evergreen Cultural Centre.
-Inside that building is where the Coquitlam Christmas Night Market took place on a couple of evenings in 2019.
+Inside that building is where the Coquitlam Christmas Night Market usually takes place.

 As you’ll see in the video, there is an extensive selection of light displays and illuminations all around the lake, and hundreds of people turn out each night to enjoy them.
 It’s an impressive event and well worth checking out.